 2 Tbsp fresh thyme leaves

-2 cups veggie stock (or chicken stock) – I may try bone broth next time
+2 cups veggie stock or bone broth

 1 (10-ounce) box frozen cooked butternut squash, defrosted

 1 cup whole milk (or almond milk, cashew milk, half-and-half)